a-bad-dev/pychat/README.md

 # pychat
-A very small and simple IRC client in Python 3
+A very small and simple IRC client in Python 3.
+Don't expect much.